connxio/docs/docs/connxio-portal/security-configurations.md

 ### SFTP

 The SFTP configuration contains all the relevant properties for connection to the SFTP server.
-The path to witch folder to connect to is set on the adapter.
+The path to which folder to connect to is set in the configuration of the adapter.

 <div style={{maxWidth: '400px'}}>
   <ThemedImage